 - 1. The backup task must be carried out while the ISC database server is running. - 2.
-The backup directory path that you specify during the configuration must be on an Network File System (NFS) drive. - 3.
-The backup and restore tool must be installed on the ISC primary machine. - 4.
-The backup and restore tasks must be carried out from the ISC primary machine. - 5.
+The backup directory path that you specify during the configuration must be on a Network File System (NFS) drive. - 3.
+The backup and restore tool must be installed and accessible by both the primary and secondary systems. - 4.
+The backup and restore tasks must be carried out from the ISC primary machine.
+However, the live backup and restore is done from the secondary system. - 5.
 You must not modify, rename, or move the backup directory structure after you configure it.